How Much Does An Industrial Piercing Hurt? (Pain Guide)

 Industrial piercings have become increasingly popular in the last decade.
-They give you a look that’s a bit different and edgier than standard cartilage piercings like the helix piercing.
+They give you a look that’s a bit different and edgier than standard cartilage piercings.
 After all, the jewelry for an industrial piercing is large and highly visible.
 Industrial piercing pain, however, is still a hot topic for people wanting to take the plunge.

 Most people who go in for this piercing want to know exactly how much it’s going to hurt, so we’ve pulled together this detailed article with all the information you need about what to expect in terms of industrial piercing pain.